waywardgeek/cardstream/README.md

 When a one-time-pad is practical, it should be used rather than this scheme.
-This scheme is really only good for a total of messages that have a short combined length, such as might fit on one sheet of paper.
+This scheme is really only good for a total of messages that have a short combined length, such as might fit on a few sheets of paper.
 If there is no harm in being caught with a sheet of random characters, then a one-time-pad is clearly preferred.

 This scheme should also never be used for computers to communicate, since far